djey47/tdu-cp/manifests/patch-hd/readme-patch-hd.md

 - Make sure you get TDU COMMUNITY PATCH 2.00A properly installed (either FULL or UPDATE version)

-- Make a backup copy of current install

-- Unzip all contents to TDU directory, always replace all files when prompted

 - From Windows explorer, go TDU install location and run **TDUCP-PATCHHD-settings.cmd** script

 - Follow instructions